-• Vacated Full-time Positions in 6 Years: Over the past six years, the department has had 5vacancies (twice from Petaluma), and over time, 4 have been replaced, with Petaluma pending Spring 2017.
-THe deaprtment has only requested faculty to replace positions vacated by retirment, resignation, or reduced loads.
-It has had 7 full-time faculty (barely adquate) ince 1999 although its numbers of adjunct and classifed have increased by a third.
-The department will have the equivalent of two full-time vacancies after June 1, 2017.
+• Vacated Full-time Positions in 6 Years: Over the past six years, the department has had 5 vacancies (twice from Petaluma), and over time, 4 have been replaced, with Petaluma filled in Spring 2017.
+The deaprtment has only requested faculty to replace positions vacated by retirment, resignation, or reduced loads.
+It has had 7 full-time faculty (barely adquate) since 1999 although its numbers of adjunct and classifed have increased by a third.
+The department will have the equivalent of one full-time vacancies after June 1, 2017 due to the retirement of one instructor and reduced loads of two others.